Understanding Your Employees: Spotlight on Millennials

 What Millennials mean for your business

-The above description of Millennials may indicate that they have a warped sense of reality, and to some extent that’s true.
-But they’re also a tolerant, tech-savvy bunch that can help move your organization into one that makes more effective use of technology, builds a stronger of community (internal and external), and fosters trust.
-They were born in the era of laptops and iPods, Facebook and Twitter, and they know how to use them effectively.
+The above description of Millennials may indicate that they have a warped sense of reality, and to some extent, that’s true.
+But they’re also a tolerant, tech-savvy bunch that can help move your organization into one that makes more effective use of technology, builds a stronger community (internal and external), and fosters trust.
+They were born in the era of laptops, iPods, Facebook, and Twitter, and they know how to use them effectively.

 Millennials tend to be civic-minded and confident, valuing diversity and achievement

 They like to be challenged.
-They want to like their work and to leave work at work (not take it home like their parents did); if they don’t, they will find more meaningful work elsewhere.
+They want to enjoy their work and leave it at work (not take it home, as their parents did); if they don’t, they will seek more meaningful work elsewhere.
 Use this information along with their Kolbe Indexes® to align your Millennial employees with your business strategy.

-Your business will benefit from Millennial’s persistence, optimism, diversity, confidence, and multi-tasking abilities, though you’ll need to provide plenty of structure and to grow their experience working with people.
-You can optimize Millennial’s performance by:
+Your business will benefit from Millennials’ persistence, optimism, diversity, confidence, and multitasking abilities.
+However, you’ll need to provide plenty of structure and opportunities for them to grow their experience working with people.
+You can optimize Millennials’ performance by:

-• Budgeting plenty of time for orienting them and creating a clear picture of the work environment and expectations
+• Budget plenty of time for orienting them and creating a clear picture of the work environment and expectations

-• Learning about the employee's goals and develop a strategy for weaving them into job performance
+• Learning about the employee's goals and developing a strategy for weaving them into job performance

 • Setting employee goals (short- and long-term)